PeKaPro/PeKaScape/README.md

 # Roadmap

 ## MapFrame
-- single 'room'
+- [x] single 'room'

-## World
+## class Map
-- collections of MapFrames, interconnected or not ...
+- generic (abstract) collections of MapFrames, interconnected or not ...
 - every frame should be connected at least through one passage

+### class MazeMap
+- [x] maze map game world, grid like in x*y coord space

+### class DungeonMap
+- [ ] dungeon map - not a grid, not predictable, random structures and connections

+### class "Single Frame Map"
+- for survival game mode - one frame, monsters spawn ...

 ## GameObject?
 - super base class that represents location in the frame system ... ?

 ## Items